 The youngins’ don’t have to FOMO, though.
 There are smaller trampolines at The Adventure Arena, a kid-friendly section where they can have their adrenaline fix.

 You don’t have to spend a penny to have a good time – and Play @ Heights Park Toa Payoh is perfect proof.
-Recently opened in April 2022 in the heartlands, it’s a free outdoor playground with water play zones, sandpits, ziplines, and even a trampoline installation.
+It’s a free outdoor playground with water play zones, sandpits, ziplines, and even a trampoline installation.

 If you’d like to practice your freestyle jumps, there are 3 of these bowl-shaped installations – 2 bigger trampolines to get your cardio in, and a smaller one in the middle for toddlers.
 Don’t worry if you start sweating in the Singapore humidity after your bounce sesh, there are rinsing cubicles in the park for a quick clean-up.